 My gear is both top quality and minimal.
 I try to get my shots with the least amount of gear but also the best.
 This combination makes my treks enjoyable and comfortable.

 I've listed only the gear I use.
 I might add that I also carry my pharmacy which includes lip balm, insect spray and sun protection, but that's about it.
 If necessary I'll carry some extra memory cards and batteries but even with the D850 super high resolution I can usually get by with very few extras.

 My Top camera pick - Nikon D850

 I really think the Nikon D850 is now the pinnacle of landscape DSLR cameras.
 There is nothing lacking in the D850.
-I realize that some have gone mirrorless with Sony being the top contender but I don't like the way Sony sensors record images.
+I realize that some have gone mirrorless, with Sony being the top contender, but I don't like the way Sony sensors record images.
 To me they look cooked.
-I may even evolve to mirrorless myself sometime in the future but at that time would probably go to FujiFilm.
+I may even evolve to mirrorless myself sometime in the future but at that time would probably go to FujiFilm Medium Format.
 In the forseeable future – 3 – 5 years, I'll stick with the D850.